cardiff-babylab/tinyexplorer-detectionapp/Readme.md

 - Website: [cardiff-babylab.com](https://www.cardiff-babylab.com/)

 We look forward to seeing how this toolbox can support and advance your research in developmental psychology!

+## Funding

+This work was supported by a James S. McDonnell Foundation (JSMF) Opportunity Award (https://doi.org/10.37717/2022-3711) and a UKRI Future Leaders Fellowship (MR/X032922/1) awarded to HD.